bootique/bootique/UPGRADE.md

 * [bootique-linkmove #49](https://github.com/bootique/bootique-linkmove/issues/49),
-  [bootique-linkmove #50](https://github.com/bootique/bootique-linkmove/issues/50): Only Cayenne 4.2 is supported in combination with LinkMove, and there modules for LinkMove 2 and LinkMove 3.
-You will need to upgrade your Cayenne mappings to 4.2 if you are still on 4.1 or 4.0.
-Also, regardless of the version of Cayenne you are using (even if you are already on 4.2), you will need to change the coordinates of your dependencies:
+  [bootique-linkmove #50](https://github.com/bootique/bootique-linkmove/issues/50): Only Cayenne 4.2 is supported in combination with LinkMove.
+And it can work either with LinkMove 2 or 3.
+You will need to upgrade your Cayenne model to 4.2 if you are still on 4.1 or 4.0.
+Next, regardless of the version of Cayenne you were on (even if you were already on 4.2), you will need to change the coordinates of your dependencies:
   * Either of `bootique-linkmove`,`bootique-linkmove-cayenne41`,`bootique-linkmove-cayenne42` should be replaced with `bootique-linkmove2` or `bootique-linkmove3`
   * Either of `bootique-linkmove-json`,`bootique-linkmove-json-cayenne41`,`bootique-linkmove-json-cayenne42` should be replaced with